By Amanda Padgett on | No Comments

-After you make any changes, you will need to restart your Lightroom so that when you take an image to Photoshop or Photoshop Elements, the new settings will be in effect.
+After you make any changes, you will need to restart your Lightroom so the new settings will be in effect when you take an image to Photoshop or Photoshop Elements.

 If you have Photoshop Elements instead of (or in addition to) Photoshop, Lightroom may automatically find it as it does with Photoshop.
-If it doesn't, you can add it as an additional editor by choosing it in the External Editing tab.
+If it doesn't do this automatically, you can add it as an additional editor by selecting it in the External Editing tab.

-The settings should be the same as above except you need to change the bit depth to 8 bits.
-A limited amount of editing can be done in Photoshop Elements at 16 bit depth, but you would not be able to use layers at all, so I choose to take them in at 8 bit.
+The settings should be the same as listed above, except you need to change the bit depth to 8 bits.
+A limited amount of editing can be done in Photoshop Elements at 16-bit depth, but you would not be able to use layers at all, so I choose to take them in at 8-bit.

-After you have the external editor settings updated, your images are now ready to move between the programs.
-And taking an image from Lightroom to Photoshop or Photoshop Elements will be super easy.
+After you update the external editor settings, your images are now ready to move between programs and moving them between Lightroom and Photoshop (or Photoshop Elements) will be super easy.